stcoimbra/stcoimbra/README.md

 ### I am an Agronomic Engineer diving deep into the wonderful world of data

-- :mortar_board: I am currently enrolled in a postgraduate course in [Data Science and Business Intelligence][iseg] and I am doing an [online course][dataquest] to complete any postgraduate gaps [Become A VS Code SuperHero!][course]!
+- :mortar_board: I am currently enrolled in a postgraduate course in [Data Science and Business Analytics][iseg] and I am doing a [300h online course][dataquest] to complete any postgraduate gaps [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators